0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 pip3 --version
 ```

-If you already have pip, please upgrade it and to do that read the third command show below.
+If you already have pip, please upgrade it and to do that read the third command from here.
 But, if you do not have it, run this to install **pip**.
 You might be asked to type *Y* to install it, please do it and press enter.

 ```bash
 curl 'https://bootstrap.pypa.io/pip/2.7/get-pip.py' > get-pip.py && sudo python2 get-pip.py